rbignon/woob/docs/source/guides/module.rst

             return video

-Here, when the application has got a :class:`Video <weboob.capabilities.video.BaseVideo>` object with :func:`search_videos <weboob.capabilities.video.CapVideo.search_videos>`, in most cases, there are only some meta-data, but not the direct link to the video media.
+Here, when the application has got a :class:`Video <weboob.capabilities.video.BaseVideo>` object with :func:`~weboob.capabilities.video.CapVideo.search_videos`, in most cases, there are only some meta-data, but not the direct link to the video media.

-As our method :func:`get_video <weboob.capabilities.video.CapVideo.get_video>` will get all of the missing data, we just call it with the object as parameter to complete it.
+As our method :func:`~weboob.capabilities.video.CapVideo.get_video` will get all of the missing data, we just call it with the object as parameter to complete it.